Masibulele22/conditional-exercise/README.md

 # conditional-exercise

-To check and see if someones qualifies for a loan or not based on thier past period of employment a
+To check and see if someones qualifies for a loan or not based on thier period of employment and annual income.